Northwest natural yard and garden

 Grow Smart Grow Safe - a Gardener's Guide - Learn clever, time-tested tricks of ecologically-friendly gardening.
 The guide provides least toxic options for your yard and garden to limit your exposure to biologically reactive chemicals, and avoid wiping out good insects, hurting bird life, or polluting the water.
 Also, learn how to distinguish the good from the bad by looking through the Good Bug Guide, and keep a calendar of natural yard care practices from page 14 of the Natural Yard Care Guide (443Kb Acrobat)

-Save money and time on chemicals and watering and have a healthy, beautiful garden.
-For a real person to ask about yard and garden care, call the Garden Hotline at 206-633-0224 or email firstname.lastname@example.org.
+Cultivate a healthy and beautiful garden while saving money on water and chemicals, and build healthy, carbon-rich soil that thrives with life.
+To reach a real person to ask about yard and garden care, call the Garden Hotline at 206-633-0224 or email firstname.lastname@example.org.

 Hazardous Wastemobile picks up garden chemical waste-- find out when the Wastemobile will be in your neighborhood or call 1-888-869-4233 for a schedule.
 Everyone prefers a clean, safe environment, so why not try safer alternatives to toxic garden and household chemicals?

 Northwest native plant guide -- learn how to plant right for your site or replace lawn with native plants from our illustrated tutorials.
 Northwest native plants are beautiful, provide habitat for you and wildlife, and help save water.
 Find where to order northwest native plants by checking our native plant nursery list, and discover native plant books, gardens, other websites and references from our native plant resources page.
-Call Greg Rabourn for details about our native plant salvage program, our hands-on Naturescaping workshops, or to receive a free copy of our "Going Native" brochure.
+Call Greg Rabourn for details about our hands-on Naturescaping workshops or to order a free copy of our "Going Native" brochure.

 Rain barrel info and resources for the Pacific Northwest